ZK-AMS: Credibly Anonymous Admission for Web 3.0 Platforms via Recursive Proof Aggregation: System Architecture and Operational Model

-As $N$ grows, the fixed verification cost is shared across more users and $C_{user}(N)$ approaches the minimum cost of a simple state update.
-This model supports service-level capacity planning: operators can select $N$ to balance admission latency (PBS proving time) against amortized settlement cost, which we quantify experimentally in Section~\ref{experiment}.
+where $C_{verifyFolded}$ is the cost of verifying one folded batch proof, $C_{overhead}$ captures batch-level submission overhead, and $C_{stateUpdate}$ is the per-user admission-state update cost.
+As $N$ increases, the fixed verification cost is shared across more users, and the amortized settlement cost approaches the minimum cost of a simple state update.

+Admission latency exhibits the opposite trade-off.
+A larger batch reduces amortized on-chain cost, but also increases waiting, aggregation, and proving delay.
+At a high level, the end-to-end batch latency can be decomposed as

+where $T_{wait}(N)$ is the time needed to accumulate a batch, $T_{agg}(N)$ is the off-chain aggregation time, $T_{prove}(N)$ is the PBS proof-finalization time, and $T_{chain}$ is the on-chain settlement delay.
+Equations~\eqref{equ:usercost2} and \eqref{equ:batch_latency} together provide a practical configuration interface for platform operators: larger batches reduce per-user settlement cost, while smaller batches reduce onboarding delay.

+This operational model distinguishes ZK-AMS from per-request admission schemes.
+Instead of forcing operators to pay and provision linearly with the number of joiners, ZK-AMS exposes an explicit batch-size knob for balancing throughput, latency, and cost under high-concurrency onboarding.